 Philippine Standard Time -

-Proclmation No. 760 s 2014 declares every month of Janaury as Zero Waste Month.
+Proclmation No. 760, series of 2014 declares the whole month of January as Zero Waste Month.

 The Sto.
-Niño month celebrates the oldest religious image in the Philippines.
+Niño month is celebrated in January of each year.
+It celebrates the oldest religious image in the Philippines.

-This is a celebration in honor of the Infant Jesus, the town’s patron.
-Ati-Atihan, observed in honor of the Child Jesus.
-Ati-atihan means ‘making like Atis,’ that is, pretending to be like the aboriginal natives that once inhabited Aklan.
-This involves smearing oneself with soot to darken the skin and dressing up in tribal finery.
-The start of the procession is signaled by drums and whistles, and later punctuated by shouts of “Hala Bira!”
+This is a celebration in honor of the Infant Jesus or the Sto.
+Niño held on the 3rd Sunday of January on each year in the town of Kalibo.
+Ati-atihan means ‘making like Atis’ that is to pretend to be like the aboriginal natives of Aklan, the Atis.
+The festival involves smearing oneself with soot to darken the skin and dressing up in tribal finery.
+The start of the procession is signaled by drums and whistles and later punctuated by shouts of “Hala Bira!”

-Dinagyang is a Hiligaynon word extrapolated from dagyang meaning “merrymaking” It celebrates the feast of the Infant Jesus and the pact between the Datus and the locals.
+"Dinagyang" is a Hiligaynon word from the rootword "dagyang" which means “merrymaking” or "revelry."
+It celebrates the feast of the Infant Jesus and the pact between the Datus and the locals.

 The National Arts Month is spearheaded by the Office of the President and the National Commission of Culture and the Arts (NCCA) enjoining the public for festivities celebrating the culture and talent of the Philippines.
 Throughout the country, the NCCA, art and culture groups, along with local government units, will be running several Philippine culture-related projects, the biggest of which being the Philippine International Arts Festival (PIAF), now on its third year, and which brings together the best the Filipino has to offer in a proud showcase to the world.

 February 2 of each year is WWD, marking the date of adoption of the Ramsar Convention on Wetlands in 1971.

 This festivity features racing events between local outriggers in the strait between Iloilo City and Guimaras Island.